fj-morales/Getting-and-cleaning-data/Readme.md

 ### CodeBook.md

-This document describes the transformations `run_analysis.R` script performs over train and test data sets in order to get a processed tidy data set.
+This document describes the transformations `run_analysis.R` script performs over train and test data sets in order to get a processed tidy data to save it to a txt file.
 The variables and observations from the resulting tidy data set are also described including their ranges.